By LaPora Lindsey

 In some situations, it will be best to speak up.
 In others, it may be better to keep quiet.

 In the moment that you’re being challenged by someone else, don’t just jump up and start shouting your answer back at them.
-Take a breath, calmly consider what they’ve said, and think about how you can respond in a way that will help you make your point with fewer words.
+Even if your immediate response tends to be more mellow, it’s still idea to give it a moment and determine the goal of your response.
+Take a breath, calmly consider what they’ve said, and think about how you can respond in a way that will help you make your point in an impactful way.

-You might even find yourself in a situation where you can use silence to your advantage.
-It can show that you’re listening or give you time to think before speaking.
-Yelling over someone is rarely effective—and often makes the situation worse—so use silence as a tool when appropriate.
+You might even find yourself in a situation where you can use complete silence to your advantage.
+Silence can show that you’re listening and give you time to think before speaking.
+Speaking over someone is rarely effective—and often makes the situation worse—so use silence as a tool when appropriate.

 Your voice deserves to be heard in the workplace, what you have to say is important.
-Don’t your silence your contribution.
+Don’t your silence your contribution (unless done strategically) .

 Need some support?